sballin/GPI_W7-X/README.md

 * GPI_RP.py: python interface to the C++ functions.
 These methods are exposed to the outside world by a WSGI server running on the RP, allowing remote operation of the FPGA
 * expansion_connector.xdc: declares all input/output pins used by the project
 * block_design.tcl: specifies connections between cores
-* cores/data_collector_v1_0/DataCollect.vhd: required for data collection on absolute and differential pressure gauges
+* cores/data_collector_v1_0/DataCollect.vhd: required for data collection from absolute and differential pressure gauges
 * cores/outputs_v1_0/outputs.vhd: intermediate block between RP control registers and output pins
 * cores/split_v1_0/split.vhd: required to read analog input pins
 * cores/trig_delay_v1_0/trig_delay.vhd: controls precise timing of fast valve actions